 Once your picture is uploaded to the Studio, click "Crop" to crop the picture to a square.
 Then, once you have a square image, click "Done Cropping" to return to the Studio.

 Back in the Studio, select your image layer and drag the "Rounded Corners" button all the way to the right.
 Now your Discord PFP is a perfect circle.
 You can choose to make the background transparent if you want to.

-Step 3: Edit.
-Add Text, Erase Background, Filter, or Animate
+Step 3: Add Text, Erase Background, and Filter

 If your Discord PFP is done, you can download it now by clicking "Publish" to get the circular version.
 However, you can also use Kapwing's other tools to make your PFP avatar look more unique than just the image.

 Remove background: Use the "Erase" button if you want to remove the background of your picture, a common PFP avatar tactic.
 I used the magic wand to erase the background behind Zelda and uploaded an image of flames for the background.